Crownstone-Community/cloud-v2/ARCHITECTURE_EXPLANATION.md

 # What is different from loopback 4?

 ## server.ts
-The main server is a Express server, and loopback 4 only handles requests after /api.
+The main server is an Express server, and loopback 4 only handles requests after /api.
 The reason for this is the flexibility it provides for adding custom endpoints without having to go through the loopback controllers.

-## modules
+## Modules

 Most of the Crownstone specific modules like the syncer, sse handling, notifications, energy processing, data processing and the Repo container live in the modules folder.